 Back to the Value Proposition So let me ask you?
 Is a new Mac Pro really worth $7,000 to you when you can run the same software (Pro Tools, Studio One Pro, Live, etc.) and other familiar applications on a machine that is vastly superior in nearly every technical way, that will only cost you between $2,500 and $3,500?
 There is simply no way to justify paying the current premium for a high-end Apple computer, because the only thing high-end about Apple’s solutions for the audio professional is the price.
-And an all-in-one solution like an iMac doesn’t make sense if you value an uncluttered, professional, desktop experience.
+And an all-in-one solution like an iMac doesn’t make sense if you value a safe, uncluttered, professional, desktop experience.

 As it stands today, the Apple price isn’t just a slight premium.
 It’s an absurd premium.